-Dispatchers are available 12 hours a day 5 days a week to answer campus community calls.
-The Campus Safety Officer on-duty the other 12 hours and Saturday and Sunday carries an emergency cell phone that will receive all Campus Safety calls both emergency and non-emergency and will respond accordingly.
+Campus Safety may be contacted through their hotline at 626-584-5444, 24 hours a day, 7 days a week.
+A dispatcher is typically available 16 hours a day, 7 days a week to answer campus community calls.
+A contract security guard is typically on-duty the other 8 hours.
+The contract security guard carries an emergency cell phone that will receive Campus Safety calls--both emergency and non-emergency--and will respond accordingly.

 Department of Campus Safety procedures require an immediate response to emergency calls.
 Campus Safety works closely with a full range of Pasadena Police Department resources to assure a complete and timely response to all emergency calls.
 Priority response is given to crimes against persons and personal injuries.
 The Department of Campus Safety responds to all reports of crimes and/or emergencies that occur on-campus, adjacent to campus within its public property reporting area, or within a campus-controlled, -owned, -operated, and/or recognized facility, building, student residence, or area.
-Campus Safety personnel also have the ability to notify the Pasadena Police emergency dispatchers of emergency situations occurring on-campus via cell phone and can request an emergency patch line opened up to allow immediate communications with Pasadena Police officers in the field and police dispatch through fixed two-way radio communications systems.
+Campus Safety personnel also may notify the Pasadena Police emergency dispatchers of emergency situations occurring oncampus when needed.
 This system allows Campus Safety to summon assistance from emergency responders if deemed necessary and appropriate.
-Incidents occurring within Fuller's Clery Geography are documented and processed for further investigation and review by the Chief of Campus Safety and/or the local Pasadena Police, depending upon the nature of the crime or emergency and the involvement of the local Pasadena Police.
-Additional information obtained via any investigation will also be forwarded to the Chief of Campus Safety.
+Incidents occurring within Fuller's Clery Geography are documented and processed for further investigation and review by the Manager of Campus Safety and/or the local Pasadena Police, depending upon the nature of the crime or emergency and the involvement of the local Pasadena Police.
+Additional information obtained via any investigation will also be forwarded to the Manager of Campus Safety.